 The healing journey of a childhood sexual abuse survivor

-The idea of starting this blog originated over four years ago when it was suggested to me by a trusted friend.
+The idea of starting this blog originated as a suggestion by a trusted friend.
 I gave it some brief thought and then dismissed it as a wildly self indulgent idea.
 After all, who would possibly care about what I have to say?

-Writing and art have allowed me to create a bridge from my deepest truest self to the hearts of others.
+Writing and art have allowed me to create a bridge from my deepest truest self into the hearts of others.
 This growing and healing connection I have felt has become the catalyst for taking this step and starting this blog.
 We were not meant to sit silently and wrestle with our deepest struggles alone.
 It is my hope to create a space for freeing, open, and honest expression.
 A place for connection, validation, and insight.
-A place of collective support where we can face hard things together.
+A place of collective support where we can face our struggles together.